Latest News and Updates

 Back in the good ol' days, writers didn't have the option to self-publish.
 Things have changed, thankfully, and writers are putting their blood, sweat, and tears into writing projects that can now be made available to the public without the need for a big-time publishing house's seal of approval.
 That's where a good independent editor comes into the picture; that's where I can help you.
 Take a look at the services I have to offer and contact me for further information.

 You Need an Editor!

-From Richard Stephenson, author of Collapse
+From Richard Stephenson, author of Collapse and Resistance

 You need an editor.
 Don't kid yourself and think that you can do it on your own.
 Having some friends and family read your material does not count as editing.
 You need a professional.
 Susan Hughes not only corrected grammar and typos, she helped me mold "Collapse" into what it is today.
 She helped me to clear the fog out of the story and amped the pace into overdrive.
 Susan's dedication, enthusiasm, and motivation is what sets her above the rest.